socrata/datasync/resources/checking-log.md

 Where
 `<Your domain>` is your domain, `<Your dataset ID>` is the identifier of the dataset and `<Your job ID>` is the identifier of the job (typically returned in the output of DataSync)

+#### Downloading CSV "snapshots" when using HTTP
+Each CSV uploaded through DataSync over HTTP is available for at least 30 days after upload.
+The CSV can be found by generating an URL with the following pattern

+    https://<Your domain>/datasync/id/<Your Dataset ID>/completed/yyyy/mm/dd/<Your file name>.csv

+Where `<Your domain>` is your domain, `<Your dataset ID>` is the identifier of the dataset and `<Your file name>` is the name of the CSV you uploaded.

+Note that all paths below /completed/ are navigable.